Jack-o’-lantern Mushrooms Identification And Look-Alikes

 However, there are several differences between these two mushroom species.

-Chanterelles, unlike the jack-o’-lanterns, don’t feed with dead and decaying wood.
+Chanterelles, unlike the jack-o’-lanterns, don’t feed on dead and decaying wood.
 They are mycorrhizal fungi and form a symbiotic relationship with the roots of living trees, helping them to extract nutrients and water from the ground.
 Thus, chanterelles grow many times further from the base of the tree trunks and do not grow on wood, but in the soil.

 The caps of chanterelles are usually more funnel-shaped with wavy margins, while the ones of jack-o’-lanterns are typically more rounded.